This information is for a man born before 6 April 1951 or a woman born before 6 April 1953.

-You can’t inherit your spouse or civil partner’s additional State Pension if you remarry or form another civil partnership before you reach State Pension age.
+You cannot inherit your spouse or civil partner’s Additional State Pension if you remarry or form another civil partnership before you reach State Pension age.

 If you reached State Pension age before 6 April 2010

-You can’t inherit your spouse or civil partner’s additional State Pension if they died before they reached their State Pension age and after you reached yours.
+You cannot inherit your spouse or civil partner’s Additional State Pension if they died before they reached their State Pension age and after you reached yours.

 This doesn’t apply if you’re a woman who was married to:

 - a woman who legally changed their gender from male to female during your marriage